gauravrmsc/Stock-Portfolio-Manager/README.md

-# QMoney
+# Stock Portfolio Manager
-QMoney is a stock analyzer tool for portfolio managers to help them manage their clients' trades.
+Stock Portfolio Manager is a stock analyzer tool for portfolio managers to help them manage their clients' trades.